 Graduate Teaching Assistantships

 Through the graduate teaching assistantship (GTA) program, the AE School offers three levels of support to grad students who have not yet secured sponsored funding for their research.

 Level I GTA provides new/incoming graduate students with a stipend of $2,167 per month and reduced tuition ($25/semester) for their first Fall and Spring semesters in the AE School.
 Level I GTAs are expected to spend an average of 20 hours per week assisting in teaching labs and design courses.
 The two-semester limit is designed to encourage students to actively secure sponsored research funding for their long-term needs.
 Students whose graduate applications indicate a need for financial help are not required to fill out anything additional; they are automatically considered for these positions.

-Level II GTA provides existing graduate students with a stipend of $1,667 Graduate Research & Teaching Positions per month and reduced tuition ($25/semester).
-Graduate students who are already enrolled are given an opportunity to apply for these positions (for Fall and Spring semesters) which are designed to be assigned for one semester at a time.
-Level II GTAs are expected to spend on average about 20 hours per week on their teaching duties which include teaching labs and design courses.
-At the discretion of the School, GTAs are sometimes used to bridge a funding gap for a student whose GRA funding has been temporarily delayed or briefly lapsed..
+A Level II GTA provides students with a $1,800 monthly stipend and reduces their tuition to $25/semester.
+These appointments are for students who are already enrolled and are intended to be assigned for one semester at a time.
+Level II GTAs are expected to spend on average about 20 hours per week on their teaching duties.
+At the discretion of the School, GTAs are sometimes used to bridge a funding gap for a student whose GRA funding has been temporarily delayed or briefly lapsed.